sunyeetu/psiral-HTM/README.md

 The game **without** game art is under Attribution-NoDerivs 3.0 Unported [(CC BY-ND 3.0)](http://creativecommons.org/licenses/by-nd/3.0/).

 Check the [LICNESE](LICENSE) file for more info.

+## Dev Notes

+We couldn't really finish this game in time.
+Four weeks were (as expected) really not enough to complete Psiral.
+We do, howerver, plan to continue working on this title after Game-Off 2013.
+We have on our *TODO* list more graphics and animations, improved AI with learning capabilities, coop. and network play and much more.
+So, stick around if you're interested in the Psiral saga. ;)

 ---